 A little restaurant in Soho serving ‘Thai-inspired dishes using wood-burning ovens and grills’.
 It’s walk in only (we had to wait a long time for our table) so best to go early, leave your number, plan drinks somewhere else & then come back to tuck into some tasty food.

 If you happen to be in Mile End for whatever reason, then try this pizzeria!
 You can make up your own pasta / pizza from a selection of ingredients.
-Tagliatelle with garlic butter and chicken – YUM!
+Tagliatelle with garlic butter – YUM!
 Very reasonably priced too.